<

 Ingestion of euthanased animals by other animals may lead to intoxication, anaesthesia and even death.
 Barbiturates are highly persistent in carcasses and also stable to cooking temperature.
 Due to the risk of secondary intoxication animals euthanised with the veterinary medicinal product should not be fed to other animals but should be disposed of in accordance with national legislation and in a manner securing that other animals cannot have access to the carcasses.

-Adverse reactions
+Adverse events

-Use during pregnancy and lactation
+Use during pregnancy, lactation or lay

-The safety of the veterinary medicinal product has not been established during pregnancy, lactation or lay.
-Use accordingly to the benefit-risk assessment by the responsible veterinarian.
+The safety of the veterinary medicinal product has not been established during pregnancy or lactation.

 When an aggressive animal is to undergo euthanasia, premedication with a more easily administered (oral, subcutaneous or intramuscular) sedative is recommended.